willisk-main/shopifychallenge/README.md

 ## REST API
 **The following http requests will return a 200 status code if successful**

-1. *Retrieve all* inventory items as a JSON file
+1. *Retrieve all* inventory items as a JSON object
     - **GET**  ```localhost:8080/inventory/all```